Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 Finally, create a context ml-scaleway-demo

-and populate it with three environment variables:
+and populate it with the following environment variables::

 DEPLOY_SERVER_USERNAME